IbrahimDuale/e_commerce/README.md

     - visit the Login or Signup page
         - in the Login or Signup page, users can
             - login or signup and on success be redirected back to the Home page
-                - if the user's cart is non-empty it'll be merged with their account's cart
     - logout if logged in
     - search products using a search box
         - When search is entered, user is directed to the Products page and can